ArchangelGabriel/ML-Spellbook-CMS/docs/root/layout.md

 | XL     |     1961px+ |           80px |              56px |

 * Base Values - Refer to any section that is on a primary background color.
-* #FAFAFA Values - Refer to any section with a secondary background color.
+* #FAFAFA Values - Refer to any section with a #FAFAFA background color.

 </div>

 ![](/images/layout-section-verticalspacing.jpg)